nzambello/ellipsed/CONTRIBUTING.md

 - Avoid useless comments (use them only if strictly needed)
 - We use `yarn` instead of `npm`
 - We use semantic versioning for releases (see http://semver.org/)

+We have configured `prettier` to achive that consistency, and it's a precommit hook.